What is CBD?

 - Dry flower

-The ideal dosage of a CBD product will vary from one person to the next depending on the condition being treated, the CBD concentration in the product, and the individual’s responsiveness to the product.
+The ideal dosage of a CBD product will vary from one person to the next depending on the CBD concentration in the product, and the individual’s responsiveness to the product.
 Current recommendations are 1-6 milligrams of CBD per ten pounds of body weight.

 Depending on what you’re intending to use CBD for, it may help to experiment with different types of products to find out which method of administration delivers the best results.
 Also, we recommend talking with your health provider first to find out if a CBD product might cause harmful reactions when interacting with any medicines or supplements that you use.

 Considering all of these things will help you decide which products will be right for you.
 And if you have questions about a product, the manufacturer or seller should be happy to answer them.

 At Hempfield Botanicals, we’re confident that you’ll love our THC-free and full spectrum, hemp-based CBD products that are certified cruelty-free, third-party tested, and 100% vegan.